gompertzmakeham/hazardrates/README.md

 Temporal Joins
 --------------

-In keeping with declarative languages, a measure theoretically consistent temporal join on a longitudinal data set is defined by the global characteristics of the resulting data set.
-Specifically, a join is a measure theoretically consitent temporal join if the resulting data set represents a totally ordered partition of a bounded time span under the absolute set ordering.
+In keeping with declarative languages, a Measure Theoretic consistent temporal join on a longitudinal data set is defined by the global characteristics of the resulting data set.
+Specifically, a join is a Measure Theoretic consitent temporal join if the resulting data set represents a totally ordered partition of a bounded time span under the absolute set ordering.
 Furthermore, the time intervals represented by any two records produced by a temporal join must intersect trivial, either being disjoint, or equal.
 Put more simply, a temporal join takes a time span,

     |------------------------------------------------------------------------------------------|